 Regarding the series, I do recommend reading these at least vaguely in order.
-They could theoretically be standalone, but the family is close and feature quite a bit in each other’s books.
+They could theoretically be standalone books, but the family is close and they feature quite a bit in each other’s books.

 This book is a favorite for many.
 Lighthearted and fun but still with lots of longing and pining to satisfy your romantic cravings.

 While technically billed as a Regency Romance, this book is set in Egypt when the “rules” for British peers were a tad relaxed.
-Both characters are pining away for one another unknowingly, leading to a fun slow-burn romance.
+Both characters are unknowingly pining away for one another, leading to a fun slow-burn romance.

 Welcome to Elizabeth Hoyt’s Maiden Lane Series.
 There’s a good variety of types of settings and storylines–you’ve got dark, gritty London murder mysteries, 18th century Batman, lovable pirates, lady playwrights, sexy bodyguards, a street urchin learning how to be fancy… and really, really great steam!